abhishekgusain07/better-chat/docs/api/README.md

 }
 ```

-**Protected Procedures:** All chat, providers, and usage endpoints use `protectedProcedure` which ensures the user is authenticated.
+**Protected Procedures:** All chat, providers, and usage endpoints use `protectedProcedure` which ensures the user is authenticated via session validation.

 ---